maddyhowell/pyMON/README.md

 This code includes four ways to model the background noise:

 1. white: This will only remove the white noise from the power spectrum before estimating $\nu_{\rm max}$
 2. nuSYD: divides by $(\nu/\nu_{\rm max})^{-2}$ to the power before smoothing.
 Removes power at lower frequencies (i.e. just removed Granulation noise).
-See [Sreenivas et al. 2024](https://arxiv.org/abs/2401.17557) for more details
+See [Sreenivas et al. 2024](https://arxiv.org/abs/2401.17557) for more details. **Note: if the power spectrum is noisy, the width measurement can fail.
+This will affect the numax measurement using this model**
 3. linear: estimates a linear model between the power excess envelope (implemented by Simon Campbell).
 Divides the linear background from power after smoothing.
 See [Howell et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.3184H/abstract) for more details
 4. harvey: fits a harvey-like function to the granulation noise.
-Divides the background from power after smoothing.
+Divides the background from power after smoothing. **Note: harvey-like function is not fully implemented**

+`pyMON` was developed to use as a back-up option to `pySYD` for when signal-to-noise of the power spectrum is low.
+We recommend using the `linear` model for these cases.

 ## Usage